 Since the winery's founding in 1983, stewardship of the land has been a key principle in our winemaking and farming practices.
 Founder Jim Bernau believes Pinot Noir tastes better when made with consideration for the environment, employees and community.

 This year we're partnering with a similar-minded company, SIP, or Seriously Imbibed Products, a maker of unique organic cotton textiles owned and designed by artist Julia Minasian.
 SIP is dedicated to ethical sustainability while maintaining a high quality of product.

 Julia's kitchen towel features her original artwork of our Estate in the Salem Hills, showing vineyards descending the hillside.
-We're pairing it with a pre-release of our inaugural 2018 Bernau Estate Pinot Noir and the high-scoring 2018 Bernau Block Pinot Noir — a perfect gift for the holidays or a housewarming while sharing the beauty of Oregon.
+We're pairing it with a pre-release of our inaugural 2019 Bernau Estate Pinot Noir and the high-scoring 2019 Bernau Block Pinot Noir — a perfect gift to show your affection while sharing the beauty of Oregon.

 Included in the collection: